johan162/mptools/README.md

     ```shell
     make node
     ```
-   It is possible to customize the nodes created by either editing the `$ALL_NODES` variable in the makefile or override it on the command line.
+   It is possible to customize the nodes created by either editing the `$NODES` variable in the makefile or override it on the command line.
 So, for example to only create two Ubuntu 22 LTS nodes use: